MAGPIE-SFU/Rt-cases-seqs/README.md

 auto_simulator.R: Generates outbreak data (linelist and FASTA files).
 You can specify the number of outbreaks and other OOpidemic input parameters.

+Rt-fromData.R: Contains function to calculate the true Rt from the linelist for a single .outbreak.
+Sourced from auto_practRt.R

-auto_practRt.R: Calculates the true Rt from the linelist.
+auto_practRt.R: Calculates the true Rt from the linelist for all the outbreaks.

 auto_genTime_Incid.R: Calculates generation times and incidence from the linelist.